-ARE CHRISTIANS TO KEEP THE SABBATH TODAY?
+ARE WE TO KEEP THE SABBATH TODAY?

 Some people say that in our age, Sunday is the “Christian Sabbath.”
-It is important to understand that Sunday is never called the “Sabbath” in God’s Word.
+It is essential to understand that Sunday is never called the “Sabbath” in God’s Word.
 To speak of the “Christian Sabbath” would be about like speaking of “Christian Animal Sacrifices.”

 Sometimes those who claim to keep the Sabbath tell us that only the ceremonial law (which they refer to as the Law of Moses” and is inclusive of animal sacrifices, etc.) has been done away with, but the moral law (which they call the “law of God” and which they say is the ten commandments) has not been done away with.
 The Bible, however, does not make such a distinction.
 On the contrary, it uses the terms interchangeably in such passages as Nehemiah 8:1-3, 8.
 (See also and Luke 2:21-24.)

 Colossians 2:14 states that the old law was nailed to the cross and is taken out of the way.
 Note the conclusion drawn in verse 16, which is “let no man judge you in meat, or in drink, or in respect of an holy day, or of the new moon, or of the sabbath days .”
 These observances listed are various parts of the old law, and people should not be judged concerning them.
 Why?
 We are not under the law of Moses, to which these things pertained.

 Today, we are under the law of Christ.
 Sabbath-keeping, a part of the law of Moses, is certainly not to be practiced today by Christians.
 We are to worship God on Sunday, the first day of the week.